surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a WP SiteMaps filter to add article modified dates and exclude posts / pages with 'noindex' checked under the Document SSO &gt; Robots tab.
+	* Added a WP SiteMaps filter to add modified dates and exclude posts / pages with 'noindex' checked under the Document SSO &gt; Robots Meta tab.
 	* Added a possible 'disabled' status light (Yellow) in the SSO &gt; Features Status page.
 	* Added new features in the SSO &gt; Features Status &gt; Standard Features metabox:
 		* Link Relation URL Tags